sandialabs/pyscan/Git_Best_Practices.md

 At some point you may wish to add your changes to the main, or another branch on our GitHub repository to benefit other's ability to make use of this pyscan program.
 We welcome your requests; however, we ask that you only make a pull request once your branch has been tested using our provided pytest test cases and is shown to be fully functional.

 You may see if your branch passes our test cases using GitHub once you have pushed your branches changes to the repository.
 Simply navigate to the Actions tab on the GitHub webpage, select `Python application` under Actions on the left, and then run your workflow using the `Run workflow` button and selecting your branch.
+It will run through our tests and if it tells you the build succeeded with a green checkmark you passed our test cases (please still test any new features you have added on your end).

 This will help us to stay on top of updating pyscan meaningfully as different pull requests come in.